Paula Stuart-Warren, CG℠, FMGS, FUGA

 - Tho’ They Were Poor, They May Have Been Rich in Records

-- The U.S. Federal Government: Underutilized Research Sources
+- The U.S. Federal Government: Underutilized Research Resources

 - United States Census Records: the Basics and Beyond

-- The WPA Era: What It Created for Genealogists [This can be tailored to different parts of the U.S.]
+- The WPA Era: Free Records Boon from the Goverment [This can be tailored to different parts of the U.S.]

 Research Methodology & Aids